Michael Kennedy, PhD

 Research

-The Athlete Health Lab aims to understand factors which influence athlete health status and how athlete health status influences performance.
+The Athlete Health Lab aims to understand the influence of environment, sex, training status and injury on sport and exercise performance.

 • environmental and training related factors influencing lung function in athletes

-• relationship between training stress, health status and performance
+• relationship between training stress, health and menstrual status and performance specifically in female athletes

 Our approach involves understanding prevalence, improving screening, studying mechanisms and increasing awareness.